 BRICS is the acronym coined for an association of five major emerging national economies: Brazil, Russia, India, China and South Africa.
 The BRICS members are known for their significant influence on regional affairs.
 Since 2009, the BRICS nations have met annually at formal summits.

-The South African Consulate General in Los Angeles is responsible for the states of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington and Wyoming.
+The South African Consulate General in Los Angeles is responsible for the states of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington and Wyoming including the US Territory of Guam.

-The South African Consulate General in New York is responsible for the states of Connecticut, Delaware, Kentucky, Maine, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Tennessee, Vermont and West Virginia.
+The South African Consulate General in New York is responsible for the states of Delaware, Kentucky, Maine, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Tennessee, Vermont West Virginia, including the British Virgin Islands, St Martins, Bermuda and Cayman.